Tiphereth-A/TINplate/README.md

   HPP: cpp
   hxx: cpp

-# Reformatting command config, ${filename} is the name of file that will be reformetted
+# Reformatting command config, ${filename} is the name of file that will be reformatted
 formatting_commands:
   cpp:
     - clang-format